johnkerl/miller/README.md

 * Miller is **pipe-friendly** and interoperates with Unix toolkit

+* Miller is **streaming**: most operations need only a single record in memory at a time, rather than ingesting all input before producing any output.
+For those operations which require deeper retention (`sort`, `tac`, `stats1`), Miller retains only as much data as needed.
+This means that whenever functionally possible you can operate on files which are larger than your system&rsquo;s available RAM, and you can use Miller in `tail -f` contexts.

 * It complements SQL **databases**: you can slice, dice, and reformat data on the client side on its way into or out of a database.
 You can also reap some of the benefits of databases for quick, setup-free one-off tasks when just need to